 When I was in college, my father mailed me a journal-memoir-autobiography.
 I realize now that this journal was a condensed form of the enormous, loose- leaf journal found in the missing boxes.
 When my father sent me this journal in 1987, he wasn't speaking to anyone else in our family but me, and this made me panic a little bit.
 Dad was capable of cutting people off completely.
 I soon helped patch things up with Dad and my sister, Lisa, after a squabble spiraled out of control.
 I told my father Lisa was sorry, and I told Lisa he was sorry, although that wasn't the case.
 Anyway, it worked.
 Lisa has been incredible helpful in gathering up information and snooping around.

 Years later, when my father died in 2009, I was contacted by Dave Sichak, who wanted to write up an obituary for a Hillbilly music website.
 I used Dad's 30 page biography as source material for this obituary.
 I had Dave list 16 of my father's stage names, pen names, and who-knows-what-for names.
 (My father named me Stacy, and he was furious when he found out I'd changed my name, and mostly refused to acknowledge the change.
-His reaction was surprising!
+His reaction was surprising, after all, he had way more than the 16 names I listed back then.
 I recently found another one of his pen names.
 Or was it an alias?)
 Together, Dave and I crafted an obituary about his colorful life and career.

 I didn't know it then, but the 30 page journal he gave me was narrowed down from this huge pile of notes that I'm now sorting through, the personal notes that were stored with Dad's friend Ted in Porterville, California.
 In these notes, some on bits of scrap paper, he put his entire life together.
 Here, he admitted things I've wondered about, like what ended his relationships before he met my mother.
 He writes about his regrets, he lists every single woman he was ever with, every single town and city he lived in, (no matter how briefly), every film he saw, every Broadway show, who he worked with and where, and what was going on in history each year of his life.
 He wrote about politics, war, culture, music, radio, and the deaths of famous people.

-Zedoc is my father's father, Lula his mother, Mary his mother's sister.
-I don't call them my grandfather or grandmother because I never knew them growing up.
+Zedoc is my father's father, Lula is Dad's mother, Mary his mother's sister.
+I don't call them my grandfather or grandmother because I never met them.
 Dad didn't keep in touch with his relatives.
 As a matter of fact, he seemed to want to avoid them.

 Here is how his journal reads, not straight through, but going over and over details during the same time period focusing on differing memories.
 His recall is astounding.
 I've retyped things close to the way he typed it, his notes are in italics.